 - Travel and medical insurance

 Computer Afternoon School (CAS) Project is a free computer training school for deprived children aged 6 to 17 years old.
 The training is every day between the hours of 3-6pm.
 Most children leave school by 2 pm.
 CAS provides these children with hands-on computer training and engages them in a positive manner in order to encourage them to avoid social vices.
 It is carried out on weekdays and on Saturday (9 am to 11 am) mornings.

 Computers, books (Science, Maths, English, Story), wheelchairs, crayons, pencils, balls, backpacks

 Abofra Foundation is looking for individuals that share our mission and vision and will want to be part of our team.
-Please send us your CV/Resume or we can set up a Skype appointment to discuss.
+Please send us your CV/Resume or we can set up a video call appointment to discuss.
 Together let's make the world a better place.

 The name Abofra means a child in the Akan (Twi) language in Ghana.
 We chose this name because children are the hope and future leaders of every town, community, country, and nation.
 So the well-being of children is our greatest concern.

 Initially, with the support from family and friends, we saw to the start of the Abofra Foundation.
 Kwasi Ampadu and his team are determined to see that every child in Ghana has access to basic needs: good health, clean drinking water, education, etc. The early activities of any child are very important since they will determine the future of the child.
 We believe in the total development of children through activities focusing on health, education, and support.
 Engaging vulnerable children in these activities will lead to the development of the entire community.

 Mission: To promote holistic human transformation, human dignity, and integrated development programs that focus on children.